genterist/openMRS-Security/Capstone/FINAL.md

 4. Strict session control

    a.
-Descriptions: make sure the randomizer is good random, use a short window for sessions, only transmit session cookies over encrypted chanel.
+Descriptions: make sure the randomizer is good random, use a short window for sessions, only transmit session cookies over encrypted channel.

    b.
 Estimates
       * Probability: 85%